Kshama-1104/Transformer-Based-Vision-Language-Model-with-Evaluation-Analysis/README.md

 ---

-## 🧪 Experimental Insights

-* Transformer improves contextual understanding
-* Beam search generates more fluent captions
-* Multimodal models outperform traditional architectures

----

-## 🚧 Future Work

-* Attention heatmaps
-* Multilingual captioning
-* Real-time deployment

----

 ## 📌 Conclusion

-This project demonstrates how modern transformer-based models outperform traditional architectures in multimodal AI tasks.
+This project demonstrates how modern transformer-based models outperform traditional architectures in multimodal AI tasks like image captioning.